rashadrussell/PearlEdit/README.md

 LayoutGenerator
 ===============

 Live WYSIWYG LayoutGenerator that maintains responsiveness after customization.

+Use Chrome(recommended) or FireFox for best suppport.

 API's
 ===============